microsoft/NeMoEval/README.md

 Rename .env.template to .env

-Set OPENAI_API_KEY to be an openAI API key in the .env file.
+Set OPENAI_API_KEY and OPENAI_API_BASE in the .env file.
 > Make sure that the OPENAI_API_KEY has credits

-Note that by default we use [AzureOpenAI](https://azure.microsoft.com/en-us/products/ai-services/openai-service-b) key, if you want to use non-Azure key, please select the following in `strawman/ai_model.py`
+Note that by default we use [AzureOpenAI](https://azure.microsoft.com/en-us/products/ai-services/openai-service-b) key, you need to include `OPENAI_API_BASE=https://your-resource-name.openai.azure.com` in your `.env` file.

+If you want to use non-Azure key, please select the following in `strawman/ai_model.py`
 ```
 # Without Azure key
 llm = OpenAI(